EpistasisLab/scikit-rebate/docs_sources/using.md

-# ReliefF

 We have designed the Relief algorithms to be integrated directly into scikit-learn machine learning workflows.
-For example, the ReliefF algorithm can be used as a feature selection step in a scikit-learn pipeline as follows.
+Below, we provide code samples showing how the various Relief algorithms can be used in a scikit-learn pipeline.

+## ReliefF

+ReliefF is the most basic of the Relief-based algorithms, and it requires you to specify

 ```python
 import pandas as pd